Analyze OMERO data using QuPath¶

 Cell detection

 in QuPath, the nuclei ROIs will be drawn as well as the ROIs around the cells.
 The ROI OME-XML export script will export both the ROIs around the cells as well as the nuclei ROIs.Import the OME-XML with the ROIs from QuPath into OMERO.
 These steps must be run on a command line.
-If you did not do so already, find the version of the

 On Mac or Linux, run: